 Shaving foams are generally quite drying to the skin, whereas shaving creams and gels are much more emollient.
 They will help soften the hair and the follicle before you shave so that you get a more comfortable shave and less ingrown hairs.
 For extra sensitive skin, use a shaving oil before you apply your shaving cream.

 When applying a shaving product, massage it around the face in circles to help the hairs stand up-right.
 This will ensure that more hairs are picked up in a single stroke, making the shaving process gentler and quicker.

 The sharper and fresher a blade is, the less likely it is going to cause irritation.
 Several factors contribute to how often you should change your blade.
 For example, how often you shave, how sensitive your skin is and how thick the hair is.

 Also consider how many blades a razor has.
 These days multi-blade razors are marketed as the best ones out there, and while they may give you a closer shave, they also give more opportunity for irritation.
 If you have sensitive skin, consider a single-blade safety razor.

-It’s a common belief that the more you push your razor into the skin, the closer shave you will get, but this method will cause a lot of irritation.
-Hold the razor at around a 45 degree angle and only apply a small amount of pressure, just enough to keep the blade in contact with the skin.
+It’s a common belief that the more you push your razor into the skin, the closer the shave you will get, but this method will cause a lot of irritation.
+Hold the razor at around a 45-degree angle and only apply a small amount of pressure, just enough to keep the blade in contact with the skin.